 The journey of India Book of Record’s International Collaboration started back in 2011, when the Chief Editor, Dr. Biswaroop Roy Chowdhury, was invited as the Chief Guest for an event organized by Vietnam Book of Records; in Ho Chi Minh City, Vietnam.

 By the course of the event, the Chief Editor of Vietnam Book of Records Le Tran Truong An, and Dr. Biswaroop Roy Chowdhury, collaborated and took a pledge to bring the record holders from around the world in one platform.

-The aim of the collaboration was to standardized and make a thriving global community of record holders.
-And with this aim in mind, it was concluded; that the Chief Editor of the Book of Records of Member Nations; will meet at least once every year; to discuss the future course of action.
+The aim of the collaboration was to standardise and make a thriving global community of record holders.
+This way the Member Nations’ Books of Records’ Chief Editors of the decided to meet at least once every year to discuss the future course of action.

-- To arrange an Exchange Program amongst the similar category of record holders from various parts of the world
+- Arrange an Exchange Program amongst the similar category of record holders from various parts of the world.

 Catch a glimpse of our International Collaborations